Metolazone

 What is Metolazone ?

 Metolazone treats high blood pressure and fluid retention (edema).
 Zaroxolyn is the brand-name version of Metolazone.
 For a 30-day supply of 30 Metolazone oral tablets 2.5 mg, the approximate cost is $59.
-An easy way to reduce the Metolazone price is to use our free Rx.com discount card when picking up your medication at your local pharmacy.
+An easy way to reduce the Metolazone price is to use our free Rx.com discount card when picking up your medication at your local pharmacy.- Problems urinating, pain in side or lower back.

 - Fast, pounding, or uneven heartbeat.